News

 The infrastructure links formed at such international meetings enables TERN to facilitate higher impact ecosystem science research in Australia.
 By 2025 we envisage that international linkages will be fully formed across the full breadth of TERN capabilities to examine ecosystem change in a global context across all terrestrial ecosystems.

-Nikki left the symposium again this year with a fistful of business cards, and, of equal importance, a positive outlook for the future of ecosystem science in Australia and abroad.
+Nikki left the science symposium again this year with a fistful of business cards, and, of equal importance, a positive outlook for the future of ecosystem science in Australia and abroad.

 Published in TERN Newsletter December 2015